Newspring

 Part 3 - Line 1

-NEWSPRING DELIVERS EDUCATIONAL VISUAL ARTS AND BUSINESS MENTORING PROGRAMS THAT INSPIRE STUDENTS AND THEIR FAMILIES TO ACHIEVE A BETTER LIFE AND TO IMPROVE THEIR COMMUNITIES.
+NEWSPRING DELIVERS VISUAL ARTS AND MENTORING PROGRAMS THAT INSPIRE STUDENTS AND THEIR FAMILIES TO ACHIEVE A BETTER LIFE BY EMPOWERING HISTORICALLY UNDERSERVED INDIVIDUALS FOR SUCCESS IN THE 21ST CENTURY ECONOMY.

 Describe the Organization's Program Activity: